jinal--shah/packer_includes/make/README.md

         ├── constants
         │   └── ...         # ... env vars with a fixed value (so, no, not really vars)
         │
-        ├── custom_file.in  # ... template you can call to include a snippet from your │                         project dir
+        ├── custom_file.mak  # ... template you can call to include a snippet from your │                         project dir
         ├── generated_vars
         │   └── ...         # ... vars whose values are generated during compilation